Husenap/jim/README.md

 ### Milestone 1 - MVP

-- [x] User should be able to create their own custom exercises.
+- [x] User can create their own custom exercises.
-- [x] User should be able to create workout routines.
+- [x] User can create workout routines.
-- [x] User should be able to start an empty workout or a workout routine.
+- [x] User can start an empty workout or a workout routine.
-- [x] User should be able to follow another user.
+- [x] User can follow another user.
-- [x] User should be able to exit an active workout and resume/discard it later.
+- [x] User can exit an active workout and resume/discard it later.
-- [x] User should be able to log sets/reps/etc on the exercises while in a workout.
+- [x] User can log sets/reps/etc on the exercises while in a workout.
-- [x] User should be able to create a post of their workout when they're finished.
+- [x] User can create a post of their workout when they're finished.
-- [x] User should be able to see other users workouts in their Home feed.
+- [x] User can see other users workouts in their Home feed.

-### Milestone 2

-- [ ] User can edit/delete custom exercises without breaking old routines and workouts.
-- [ ] User should be able to add/remove/reorder/superset exercises while in a workout.
-- [ ] User should be able to edit/delete their own custom exercises.
-- [ ] User should be able to edit/delete their own routines.